exis9/VisiOS-API/README.md

 }
 test()

-// NOTE: ↓ You can also specify "options" just like the JavaScript fetch
+// NOTE: ↓ You can also specify "options" just like with fetch in JavaScript
 // https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch
 VisiAPI('fetch', {url:'https://url...', options: {mode:..., method:..., body:... }})
 ```